iagox86/skullsecurity.org/_posts/2011-01-24-ethics-of-password-crackingdissemination.md

 guid: 'http://www.skullsecurity.org/blog/?p=1028'
 permalink: /2011/ethics-of-password-crackingdissemination
 categories:
-    - Conferences
+    - conferences
-    - Hacking
+    - hacking
-    - Passwords
+    - passwords
 ---

 It's rare these days for me to write blogs that I have to put a lot of thought into.
 Most of my writing is technical, which comes pretty naturally, but I haven't written an argument since I minored in philosophy.
 So, if my old Ethics or Philosophy profs are reading this, I'm sorry!